solomonyusuf/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Description

-This project is a collection of web infrastructure designs that could be implemented in any web development project.
+This project contains web infrastructure designs that could be used in any web development project.

 ## Designs Presented